rishyashrung/Immunosearch/README.md

 ## Troubleshooting

-- Ensure all database files are properly formatted with makeblastdb
+- Ensure all database files are in a single folder properly formatted with makeblastdb and seqkit have correct names
 - Check that the input Excel file has the correct sheet structure
 - Verify file paths in command arguments (use absolute paths if possible)
 - Check pipeline.log for detailed information about each step